hageyahhoo/Agile2020/Agile2020.md

 After decision to use Karate framework, we SETs and the product development team members started rewriting test scripts from JUnit to Karate collaboratively.
 SETs wrote examples at first.
 SETs guided "Developer Testing" to achieve and expand "Build Quality In" idea by working with developers.
 SETs supported solving architectural problems of Karate.
 After 3 months' collaborative work, finally failure detection system with Karate became established in this product development team.
 <br />

-#### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN
+#### 2. CREATED NEW TOOLS THAT FIT TEAM'S CONTEXT
+⭐️コンテキストにあったものをスクラッチで
-For Sticker Shop, we did the same approach as public APIs to discover their real needs and concerns at first.
+For Sticker Shop, we did the same approach as Channel Gateway to discover their real needs and concerns at first.

 We found that improving to use the existing in-house performance testing tool was impractical.
 It could produce only 10% of loads what we wanted to test.
 It was not easy to expand and/or modify features.
 Additionally, most of the product development team's members were familiar with Kotlin language.
 Implementing test scripts with Groovy was hard for them.
 Moreover, usage of Docker [10] and Kubernetes [11] were expanding at that time in our company.
 We thought it was a good chance to utilize these new tools and approaches to improve our performance testing.

 Therefore, we decided to create a new in-house performance testing tool named "Ayaperf".
 Ayaperf is a Java wrapper of Locust [12] that can use Kubernetes to increase loads easily with enough volume.
 Developers can write test scripts of performance testing with Java and Kotlin.
 We did iterative and incremental style to implement and improve Ayaperf with Sticker Shop developers.
 After 3 months' collaborative work, finally Ayaperf became stable.
 Developers started detecting performance issues with it before release.
 Additionally, they could correct issues by themselves without hurting production code.
 They found and solved 3 hidden performance issues by utilizing Ayaperf.
 <br />

-#### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES AS A HABIT
+#### 3. PRACTICED PROCESS IMPROVEMENTS WITH TEAMS
+⭐️ツール提供だけではなく、プロセス改善を定着させる
-At public APIs and Sticker Shop, we found the effectiveness of working with product development teams to find their real needs and solve them.
+At Channel Gateway and Sticker Shop, we found the effectiveness of working with product development teams to find their real needs and solve them.
 This approach worked well.
 However, I thought it was not enough and sufficient.
 I saw that lots of teams stopped solving problems by themselves after coaches left teams.
 It is a failure if improvements don't continue after coaches' left.
-Therefore, I expanded our activities to making product development process improvement as a habit especially at public APIs.
+Therefore, I expanded our activities to making product development process improvement as a habit especially at Channel Gateway.

 We had found and solved issues as homework every week.
 We had continued applying new Karate features and refactoring test scripts.
 Additionally, we had implemented a notification mechanism via slack to reduce MTTR.
 Moreover, we had asked product development team members for clarifying objectives, quantitative values they will provide to users, and rough milestones of each task every week.
 We utilized the idea of Scrum framework to make continuous improvement as a habit of the team.
 We had continued these activities for about 3 months.